agbrs/agb/book/src/articles/objects_deep_dive.md

 This will create a module called `sprites` that contains `static`s corresponding to every tag in the provided aseprite files as an agb [`Tag`](https://docs.rs/agb/latest/agb/display/object/struct.Tag.html).

-You can import 255 colour sprites using the [`include_aseprite_256`](https://docs.rs/agb/latest/agb/macro.include_aseprite_256.html) macro similarly.
+You can also import 255 colour sprites using the [`include_aseprite_256`](https://docs.rs/agb/latest/agb/macro.include_aseprite_256.html) macro, which has the same syntax as `include_aseprite!()`.
 You have 15 colour and 255 colours because the 0th index of the palette is always fully transparent.

+Similar to backgrounds, 255 colour sprites take twice the amount of video RAM and cartridge ROM space, so prefer using 15 colour sprites as they are faster to copy and you will be able to have more of them on screen at once.

-## ROM and VRAM
+# ROM and VRAM

 Sprites must be in VRAM to be displayed on screen.
 The [`SpriteVram`](https://docs.rs/agb/latest/agb/display/object/struct.SpriteVram.html) type represents a sprite in VRAM.
 This implements the `From` trait from [`&'static Sprite`](https://docs.rs/agb/latest/agb/display/object/struct.Sprite.html).
-The `From` implementation will deduplicate the sprites in VRAM, this means that you can repeatedly use the same sprite and it won't blow up your VRAM usage.
+The `From` implementation will deduplicate the sprites in VRAM, this means that you can repeatedly use the same sprite and it'll only use the space in VRAM once.

 This deduplication does have the performance implication of requiring a HashMap lookup, although for many games this will a rather small penalty.
 By storing and reusing the [`SpriteVram`](https://docs.rs/agb/latest/agb/display/object/struct.SpriteVram.html) you can avoid this lookup.
-Furthermore, [`SpriteVram`](https://docs.rs/agb/latest/agb/display/object/struct.SpriteVram.html) is reference counted, so `Clone`ing it is cheap and doesn't allocate more `VRAM`.
+Furthermore, [`SpriteVram`](https://docs.rs/agb/latest/agb/display/object/struct.SpriteVram.html) is reference counted, so `Clone`ing it is cheap and doesn't allocate more VRAM.

 ```rust
 use agb::display::object::SpriteVram;